MicrosoftDocs/visualstudio-docs/docs/ide/find-code-changes-and-other-history-with-codelens.md

 Code element-level indicators let you see who changed your code, and what changes they made.
 Code element-level indicators are available for C# and Visual Basic code.

-This is what you see when you use Team Foundation Version Control (TFVC) in Azure DevOps:
+This is what you see when you use Team Foundation Version Control (TFVC) in Team Foundation Server or Azure DevOps Services:

 ![CodeLens: Get change history for your code in TFVC](../ide/media/codelens-code-changes.png)